-The Appalachian foothills of Jackson County provide the perfect backdrop for this three-day event.
+The Appalachian foothills of Jackson County provide the perfect backdrop for this four-day event.
 Visitors get a chance to shop and learn about products that are as authentic as the people.

-“Artisans who exhibit at the fair are selected by a jury of craft experts from the Appalachian region,” said MSACF President Karen Facemyer.
+“Artisans who exhibit at the fair are selected by a jury of craft experts from the Appalachian region,” said MSACF President Jan Sizemore.
 “All products represent some form of traditional or contemporary Appalachian arts and crafts.”

 If you want to try a little crafting of your own, interactive artisan booths include broom making, basket weaving and stained glass workshops, among others.
 Each of these classes is designed to let you walk away feeling good about learning something new about traditional craftsmanship.